theguly/iris-doc-src/docs/operations/modules/natives/IrisWebHooks.md

         - `%DESCRIPTION%`: Description of the event, e.g "UserX created IOC mimi.exe in case #54"

 ### Checking IRIS hooks registration
 Each time a webhook is added, the module subscribes to the specified hooks.
-After saving the configuration, one can check the registration was successful by filtering the `Registered hooks table`.
+After saving the configuration, one can check the registration was successful by filtering the `Registered hooks table` (don't forget to refresh the table !).

 ![Hooks registration](../../../_static/iwbh_hooks_registration.png)